 - Vaginal bleeding.

-- Lump in groin area (in cases of ectopic pregnancy in one of the fallopian tubes).
+- Presence of a palpable mass in the groin area (in case of ectopic pregnancy in one of the fallopian tubes).

 - Nausea and vomiting.

 The diagnosis is usually made through ultrasound, which can show that the embryo is not located inside the uterus.